onflow/OWBSummer2020Project/22/README.md

 **Noteable Technical Features**
  - Curated drops; owner of marketplace add drops not artists
  - Extending the time of all auctions on late bid to avoid a late bidder from hijacking the auction
  - Bid on tied auction is allowed after the auction has ended.
-There has to be a winner.
+There has to be a winner
  - Money bid in an auction is escrowed to ensure that the artist will get the money on a settlement
  - All values are customizable from outside the contract.
 Length of auction, cut percentage and so on